MolSSI-BSE/basis_set_exchange/doc/usage.rst

    ['3-21g', '4-31g', '5-21g', ...

-Notes on basis sets and families
+Basis set and family notes
 --------------------------------

 Notes about a basis set or a basis set family can be obtained, also.